pulsar-edit/pulsar-edit.github.io/docs/blog/20230301-Daeraxa-MarUpdate.md

 He has covered a bunch of topics in his videos such as general overview of Pulsar, migrating from other editors, a look at a bunch of useful community packages and advice on HTML writing & editing.
-Definitely give his videos a look if you want to know how to get the most out of Pulsar!
+Definitely give his [videos](https://www.youtube.com/@htmltim) or [website](http://htmltim.com/)
+a look if you want to know how to get the most out of Pulsar!

 ## macOS Binary Signing